pratikjagrut/hashnode-blogs-backup/cledcu6yn000109l4hizu2wdl.md

 You can pass an anonymous function as an argument to a regular function or an anonymous function.

-* *Anonymous function as an argument to a regular function*
+* *Anonymous functions as an argument to a regular function*

 ```go